The Top Food Markets and Best Places to Eat in Rome

 Now, with all that exertion, you’re going to need some fuel.
 Luckily, you’re in the right place.
 Quite simply, Romans live to eat, and they prioritise pleasure above all else.
 From little street snacks and the cucina povera of days gone by to afternoon gelato and decadent dinners worthy of a Fellini picture, they take their food seriously.
 Ask any local where their favourite market, osteria or pesceria is and they will pause, deep in thought, before sending you on your way with strict ordering instructions.
 So whether you’re looking to tour the city’s finest restaurants, hunt for hyper-seasonal produce at local markets, or turn your trip into the ultimate cooking holiday, there is something for everyone.
 Rome is a banquet of pizzas and piazzas, cacio e pepe and cathedrals, and to eat in this city is to taste its soul.
 A tomato stall owner once told us that…

-Cesare al Casaletto
+Pick the pasta at Cesare al Casaletto

 Many Romans declare this the best pasta (and one of the best places to eat) in Rome.
 Which is a colossal claim.
 Decide for yourself at this elegant neighbourhood trattoria not far from Monteverde.
 It is still rather a hidden secret, which bodes well for getting a seat in the pergola-shaded outdoor terrace.